JeffDotingco/herams-i18n/docs/index.rst

 Edit Data
 =========

-This chapter is itended primarily for data managers responsible to update the HeRAMS data.
-It covers all aspects related to data editing, including registering new health facilities, updating the status of exisiting health facilities as well as deleting erroneous records (e.g. duplicates).
+This chapter is intended for data managers responsible to update the HeRAMS data.
+It covers all aspects related to data editing, including registering new health facilities, updating the status of existing health facilities as well as deleting erroneous records (e.g. duplicates).

 .. note:: Access to the data edit interface is limited to users responsible to update the data.
 If you require your access permissions to be changed, kindly contact your country focal point or send an email to `herams@who.int <mailto:herams@who.int?>`_ specifying your function and role as well as a brief explanation on why you would like your access permissions to altered.

-Access the Data Update Interface
+Access your workspace
 --------------------------------
+HeRAMS uses so-called **Workspaces** to manage access permission to the underlying data.
+A workspace represents for example, a specific organization or a geographic region.
+For more information on **Workspaces** click `here <#workspaces>`__.

+1. Open the project summary pop-up by selecting your project from the navigation pane on the left.
+Alternatively, you can open the project summary by clicking the corresponding blue dot on the world map.
-1. Open the admin interface by clicking the |settings| button on the top right corner of the page (next to your username).
+2. Click the |workspace-bt| button on the bottom right corner of the pop-up.
-2. From the navigation pane on the left, select `Projects <https://herams.org/project/index>`_.
-3. You should now see a table of all available projects.
+3. This opens the list of available workspace of the selected project.
 For each project, the table displays the number **Workspaces**, **Contributors**, **Health facilities** and **Responses**.

 .. tip:: The number of responses can be higher than the total number of health facilities.
 This indicates that a health facility was assessed multiple times.

-4. In the last column of the table, click the |workspace| icon.
-This will open a new page displaying a list of all available workspace.

-.. note:: HeRAMS uses so-called **Workspaces** to manage access permission to the underlying data.
-A workspace might represent, for example, a specific organization or a geographic region.
-For more information on **Workspaces** click `here <#workspaces>`__.

 5. To view the health facilities that are part of a specific workspace, click the |update-data| icon in the Action column.
 6. Use the |forward-page| buttons to move to the next page or filter the workspaces by typing the workspace name in the field below the header row.